 In 1987, the U.N. established Brundtland Commission defined sustainability as “development which meets the needs of current generations without compromising the ability of future generations to meet their own needs.”
 Today, articulating and living a compelling brand purpose has emerged as a clarion call for all brand leaders, and sustainability plays an increasingly essential yet complex role within brand purpose.
 COVID-19 has only accelerated the dialogue about sustainability and the planet.

-On Thursday, October 29th, I explored sustainability with five marketing leaders from around the world.
+On Thursday, October 29th, I explored sustainability and branding with five marketing leaders from around the world.
 We discussed how brands align their purposes with the U.N.’s 17 sustainable development goals (SDGs), the opportunity for business leaders to come together and share knowledge for the greater good and the incredible role marketing plays in balancing science with storytelling.

 In closing, I asked our panelists: what gives you most optimism as it pertains to achieving sustainability goals?
 And what is your commitment to driving the sustainability agenda?
 Here’s what they had to say.